jpmcWorkers/jpmcWorkers.github.io/docs/index.md

 * [Join Us!](/join_us)
 * [Get in Contact](/contact)
 * [Poster Archive](/img/posters)
+* [The SPIT Booklet](/booklet/SPIT.pdf) -- you should be able to send this directly to a printing service.
 * [Information for Managers / Supervisors](/mgr)

 ## Rights you should know you have: